Night vision goggles

 Why does everything look green through night vision goggles?

-Even at night, the photons that hit the lens at the front of night vision goggles are carrying light of all colours.
+Even at night, the photons that hit the lens at the front of night vision goggles are carrying light of all colors.

 But when they are converted to electrons, there's no way to preserve that information.
 Effectively,

-the incoming, coloured light is turned into black and white.
+the incoming, colored light is turned into black and white.
 Why,

 then, don't night vision goggles look black and white?
 The phosphors